MaxYari/OpenMWMercyCAO/README.md

 interfaces.MercyCAO.setSpellCastersAreVanilla(false)
 ```

+Without any additional changes this will mean that a spellcaster with a melee weapon in its hands will be stuck in Mercy melee behaviour, so again, set this to false this only if you are ready to implement the spell and stance switch logic!

 If your extension was successfully attached - you should see a [MercyCAO][...]
 Found an extension your_extension ... message printed in the console (f10 Lua console or a game process console, not in-game tilde console).

 If you are familiar with the concept of behavior trees here's a visual aid explaining where those extension nodes are injected (image is old, stances are not reflected):